-Upon a child's enrollment, the parent/guardian signs a "Parent/Guardian Consent Form" which provides written consent for the Early Learning and Care staff to administer screenings in the areas of cognitive development, behavior, hearing, vision, motor, language, and social/emotional development.
-If a parent/guardian refuses to give consent for specific screenings, those screenings will not be administered to their child.
-Documentation of the refusal will be noted in the child's file.
+Upon a student's enrollment, the parent/guardian signs a "Parent/Guardian Consent Form" which provides written consent for the Early Learning and Care staff to administer screenings in the areas of cognitive development, behavior, hearing, vision, motor, language, and social/emotional development.
+If a parent/guardian does not give consent for specific screenings, those screenings will not be administered to their student.
+Documentation of the opt-out will be noted in the student's file.